Merck & Co., Inc. (NYSE:MRK) Trading Down 1.2%

-The company also recently disclosed a quarterly dividend, which will be paid on Monday, October 7th.
-Stockholders of record on Monday, September 16th will be issued a $0.77 dividend.
-The ex-dividend date is Monday, September 16th.
-This represents a $3.08 annualized dividend and a dividend yield of 2.72%.
-Merck & Co., Inc.’s dividend payout ratio (DPR) is 342.22%.
+The company also recently announced a quarterly dividend, which will be paid on Monday, October 7th.
+Investors of record on Monday, September 16th will be given a dividend of $0.77 per share.
+This represents a $3.08 dividend on an annualized basis and a yield of 2.74%.
+The ex-dividend date of this dividend is Monday, September 16th.
+Merck & Co., Inc.’s dividend payout ratio (DPR) is presently 342.22%.

-Several hedge funds and other institutional investors have recently bought and sold shares of the business.
-Industrial Alliance Investment Management Inc. raised its position in Merck & Co., Inc. by 2.6% in the 1st quarter.
-Industrial Alliance Investment Management Inc. now owns 3,193 shares of the company’s stock valued at $421,000 after buying an additional 80 shares during the last quarter.
-IRON Financial LLC increased its holdings in shares of Merck & Co., Inc. by 4.6% in the second quarter.
-IRON Financial LLC now owns 1,811 shares of the company’s stock worth $224,000 after purchasing an additional 80 shares during the period.
-Argent Capital Management LLC increased its holdings in shares of Merck & Co., Inc. by 0.8% in the 2nd quarter.
-Argent Capital Management LLC now owns 10,521 shares of the company’s stock worth $1,302,000 after buying an additional 81 shares during the last quarter.
-Forza Wealth Management LLC increased its holdings in shares of Merck & Co., Inc. by 0.8% in the second quarter.
-Forza Wealth Management LLC now owns 10,480 shares of the company’s stock worth $1,297,000 after buying an additional 82 shares during the period.
-Finally, Vista Investment Partners LLC lifted its holdings in Merck & Co., Inc. by 2.0% in the 2nd quarter.
-Vista Investment Partners LLC now owns 4,164 shares of the company’s stock worth $516,000 after buying an additional 82 shares during the period.
-76.07% of the stock is currently owned by institutional investors.
+Several hedge funds and other institutional investors have recently bought and sold shares of MRK.
+Wellington Management Group LLP boosted its holdings in Merck & Co., Inc. by 3.8% in the fourth quarter.
+Wellington Management Group LLP now owns 85,595,999 shares of the company’s stock valued at $9,331,676,000 after acquiring an additional 3,153,333 shares during the last quarter.
+Royal Bank of Canada lifted its holdings in shares of Merck & Co., Inc. by 12.8% in the fourth quarter.
+Royal Bank of Canada now owns 14,972,074 shares of the company’s stock valued at $1,632,255,000 after purchasing an additional 1,696,151 shares in the last quarter.
+Capital World Investors lifted its stake in Merck & Co., Inc. by 67.6% in the 1st quarter.
+Capital World Investors now owns 13,954,017 shares of the company’s stock valued at $1,841,233,000 after acquiring an additional 5,627,923 shares in the last quarter.
+Fisher Asset Management LLC boosted its position in Merck & Co., Inc. by 1.6% during the 4th quarter.
+Fisher Asset Management LLC now owns 13,551,242 shares of the company’s stock worth $1,477,357,000 after acquiring an additional 212,852 shares during the last quarter.
+Finally, DZ BANK AG Deutsche Zentral Genossenschafts Bank Frankfurt am Main raised its holdings in shares of Merck & Co., Inc. by 2.2% in the fourth quarter.
+DZ BANK AG Deutsche Zentral Genossenschafts Bank Frankfurt am Main now owns 12,050,924 shares of the company’s stock valued at $1,313,741,000 after purchasing an additional 253,981 shares during the last quarter.
+76.07% of the stock is owned by institutional investors.

 Merck & Co., Inc. Company Profile